getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/exception.md

 `handled`:

-: Optional flag indicating whether the exception has been handled by the user (e.g. via `try..catch`).
+: Optional flag indicating whether the user has handled the exception (for example, via `try ... catch`).

 `meta`: